 After more than two years of the COVID-19 pandemic, and with the recent lifting of protective measures including mask mandates for most public places, it might seem like it’s not a matter of IF you get the virus, but WHEN.
-Common-sense preventative measures such as getting vaccinated, wearing a mask, hand-washing and keeping social circles small are still the best way to keep yourself and your family safe, but if the virus comes home, here’s what to do.
+Common-sense preventative measures such as getting vaccinated and boosted, wearing a mask, hand-washing and keeping social circles small are still the best way to keep yourself and your family safe, but if the virus comes home, here’s what to do.

 At this time of year, we’re battling end-of-winter colds and early spring allergies.
 If you’ve got any of the common symptoms of COVID-19, such as a runny nose, sore throat, fever, headache or cough, you should self-isolate, use the online self-assessment tool, and then take the test you are eligible for.
 Even if your symptoms are mild, it’s key to test early – within 48 hours of noticing symptoms – to ensure that you are considered for COVID-19 medication within the timeframe recommended.
 Medications for early and mild COVID-19 are recommended within five to seven days of symptoms starting.

 At this point in the pandemic, it’s likely that you’ve got a pack of rapid antigen tests on hand (they’re widely available at libraries and MLA offices across the province).
 A positive result on a rapid test counts as a confirmed case.
-If you want to verify those results, consider booking a PCR test.
-Remember: you have to self-isolate until you get the results from that PCR test.

 Register your positive result